An old city injury requires an old city solution.

 “That makes sense,” he said laughing and sounding relieved.
 “Tourists don’t go there.”

 Although as we weaved through traffic on the narrow mud streets I started to think why not?
 This was the India I remember, the one of my grandfather’s house.
 Watching the cows still wandering the streets and packs of goats gnawing on yesterday’s trash.
-We weaved around potholes and oxcarts and I attempted to maneuver my legs on the scooter to avoid needing additional injuries.
+We weaved around potholes and oxcarts and I attempted to maneuver my legs on the scooter to avoid needing additional treatment.
 Various shops lined the muddy streets, several kite shops doing business at a eager pace in time for the upcoming kite festival.

 We pulled up to a side street a stone’s throw from my grandfather’s old house.
 I remember the area from brief fragments of memories but this actual place was foreign to me.
 To my left there sat a dairy it seemed with several water buffalo waiting their turn to be milked.
 The street was lined with several shops, many since closed at this time of night.
-Across the from the dairy was the place I had come to see.
+Across from the dairy was the place I had come to see.
 A big sign was fixed on the upper floor of the building.
 “Bone Setting Clinic – Since 1935”.
 The name of his son and grandson who has since taken over the business were also included.

 The place was packed still at this time of night.
 Crowds of people were careening their necks trying to watch the doctors at work.
 People with bandages on various appendages trying to watch the masters at work.
 Various family members stood nearby holding hands as nervous patients waited for their turn.